Duke Energy's Nonprofit Learning Cohort

 Duke Energy and Together SC have joined forces to invest in “up and coming” community-focused nonprofits critical to our state.

-Powered Up offers a full year of customized technical assistance and coaching for nonprofits that are minority-led and/or working in underserved communities in Duke Energy’s South Carolina service area.
+Powered Up offers a full year of customized technical assistance and coaching for minority-led nonprofits and/or working in underserved communities in Duke Energy’s South Carolina service area.

 During the year, Together SC staff, consultants and nonprofit leaders will work individually with each organization’s team to help them develop their leadership capacity; improve their governance, operations, and financial conditions; and increase their impact.